17 October 2025

 Mornington Island – Donation Drive

-Hi, My name is Jada Tourish and I am one of the teachers at Miami SS.
+Hi, my name is Jada Tourish and I am one of the teachers at Miami SS.
 In 2023 I was fortunate to participate in a program in Japan with another teacher from a very small school called Mornington Island State School, at the very top of Australia.
-We have remained in contact and I have really enjoyed learning about her small school and community.
+We have remained in contact, and I have really enjoyed learning about her small school and community.
 I am reaching out to enlist your support in a crucial initiative to assist the students and families of Mornington Island State School.
 As many may know, head lice can be a persistent issue, and we want to help ensure that every individual has access to effective products to combat this challenge.

 Recently, we had a conversation with community members from Mornington Island who expressed a strong need for head lice products.
 What started as a request for a few items for one class has grown into an exciting opportunity to set up a stall at their upcoming festival, allowing families to access these products as they need them.
 This initiative can significantly impact the community, and we invite our school and community to contribute to this worthy cause.